keshuaixu/jx-servo-hv5932mg-reverse-engineer-report/README.md

 ![](fig-1.jpg)

 Servo controller chip marking is lasered off.
 Suspect a variant of `MAC900` servo ASIC.
-MAX900 requires an external crystal and uses a different pin for pwm input.
+MAX900 requires an external crystal and uses a different pin for PWM input.
 The same board is used in both servo and continuous rotation motor models.
 There are some contact pads on the other side of the board, possibly for programming/configuration.

 **`J3Y`** `S8050` NPN transistors.
 Ic = 0.5 A. Vce_max = 25 V. They are possibly gate drivers.

 **`V1PL`** no information found.
 Likely an LDO.
-This board have been overvoltaged to 30 V and there is a short to ground after the LDO.
+This board has been overvoltaged to 30 V and there is a short to ground after the LDO.

 Input bulk capacitor rated for 16 V 100 uF.